Eschatologue/CM_wiki/docs/class/sorcerer/clockwork.md

 ## Level 14: Trance of Order

 You gain the ability to align your consciousness to the endless calculations of Mechanus.
-As a bonus action, you can enter this state for 1 minute.
+As a Bonus Action, you can enter this state for 1 minute.
 For the duration, attack rolls against you can't benefit from advantage, and whenever you make an attack roll, an ability check, or a saving throw, you can treat a roll of 9 or lower on the d20 as a 10.

-Once you use this bonus action, you can't use it again until you finish a Long Rest, unless you spend 5 sorcery points to use it again.
+Once you use this Bonus Action, you can't use it again until you finish a Long Rest, unless you spend 5 sorcery points to use it again.

 ## Level 18: Clockwork Cavalcade